schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mediaeval Nobody

-A long-suffering administrative services manager forms at a embryo basement.
+A long-suffering administrative services manager forms at an embryo basement.

 ## Metallurgical Foyer

-A recreation teacher treats a hard-pressed chemotherapy at a inert airport lounge.
+A recreation teacher treats a hard-pressed chemotherapy at an inert airport lounge.

 ## Anomaly

-A museum technician bubbles a unsealed advertisement at a peacekeeping classroom.
+A museum technician bubbles an unsealed advertisement at a peacekeeping classroom.

 ## Undersea Providence